 Builds on the knowledge and skills obtained in the nursing curriculum concepts.
 In varied/diverse practice settings.
 Synthesis of management, organizational culture and interpersonal, relationship principles are applied with developing independence in the practice of nursing.
 This course facilitates the student's evaluation of principles and practices of the profession of nursing while assisting in the role transition to a practice registered nurse.
 Clinical environments could be, but are not limited to: medical-surgical, mental health, pediatric, maternity, critical care, nursing home and extended or ambulatory care units.
-Pre-requisites: Successful completion all program courses.
+Prerequisites: Successful completion of all Nursing courses.